 An Action Plan For Wood Buffalo

 Since its release in 2019, environmental groups and Indigenous groups have been vocal about the need for faster and more urgent implementation of the Action Plan.
-CPAWS feels it is especially important that Parks Canada prioritize:
+CPAWS feels it is especially important that Parks Canada prioritize the actions pertaining to:

 - Establishing water management agreements and governance structures to address shared responsibilities and power, and monitoring and science capacity by Indigenous communities;